Loader gif

 Should those who are self-employed defer tax payments?

 The ability to defer some tax now in favor of keeping more money in your wallet may seem tempting, but you may want to consider being cautious with that choice.
 During a time when changes seem to crop up with each new week, you may want to consider continuing to set that money aside — and potentially paying it as usual — while you still have it.
-That could help you to avoid a larger tax bill further down the line.
+That could help you to avoid a larger further down the line.

 Even if additional aid does arrive for business owners and the self-employed, it may not be enough to cover taxes owed in the long run.
-Regardless of your choice, remembering to keep detailed records of your income and expenses — which you likely already do — will help immensely when it comes time to file and pay your quarterly estimated taxes.
+Regardless of your choice, remembering to keep detailed records of your income and expenses — which you likely already do — help immensely when it comes time to file and pay your quarterly estimated taxes.

-File your self employed taxes with confidence.
+File your taxes online with confidence.

 Refer a friend, Get $20.